 For cases where you think your child has a learning disorder, it might not always be related to ADHD.
 While it’s one symptom, if your child only has this problem, it could point to other factors.

 Even if you take your child to see a doctor, the medical team may wait to properly diagnose ADHD until observing over time.
 Symptoms sometimes vary as a child grows up, so it could take some time until getting proper treatment.

 Because so many other mental illnesses mimic ADHD behavior, the doctor needs to make sure it isn’t something else.
 Some examples include anxiety disorders, bipolar disorder, or even something simple like consuming too much caffeine.

-Medications to Help ADHD
+Medications to help ADHD

 Counseling usually comes first with ADHD treatment, yet many medications are available now to successfully treat this condition.
 Strattera is a commonly used drug that doesn’t use stimulants.
-Many times, though, stimulant drugs like Adderral get prescribed.
+Many times, though, stimulant drugs like Adderall get prescribed.